sadam-99/Online-Dallas-Public-Library/README.md

 delete books, edit books, add customers, remove customers.
 Only the admin can add/change the picture of the book added in the library portal.

-➔ Customer - a person who is registered on to
+➔ Customer - a person who is registered on to the public library portal and has the ability to view books, issue books and return books.

     While running in your PC, You have to change your own Password of MySQL WorkBench: in the ```config.js``` file in Line no. 5 which is in the """models""" Folder Provided